Smart Climate Cities

-Through creation of a dialogue platform for Baltic and German cities, the project enables the exploration of strategies for sustainable urban infrastructure.
+The project is completed.
+Through the creation of a dialogue platform for Baltic and German cities, the project enabled the exploration of strategies for sustainable urban infrastructure.
 In the long term, mutual learnings and common project development contribute to the discussion and development of sustainable and climate-friendly smart city concepts that can be implemented on a long-term.

-The project follows a twofold goal: first, to promote European exchange and learnings on smart cities and climate mitigation by connecting pilot projects from Estonia, Latvia, Lithuania, and Germany.
-The purpose is to exchange best practices from various infrastructure sectors such as mobility, energy and waste management, water, and their mutual integration.
-Furthermore, to gain knowledge on climate efficient governance structures and on how to develop Monitoring and Evaluation (M&E) systems for climate mitigation and smart cities to foster efficient climate protection.
+The project followed a twofold goal: first, it promoted European exchange and learnings on smart cities and climate mitigation by connecting pilot projects from Estonia, Latvia, Lithuania, and Germany.
+The purpose was to exchange best practices from various infrastructure sectors such as mobility, energy and waste management, water, and their mutual integration.

-Over 14 months, the project includes several activities.
+Over 14 months, the project included several activities.
 It invites partners from Baltic and German municipalities, in particular from their departments for digitization, environment, and urban development.
-It also includes municipal enterprises and energy agencies who are a key factor when it comes to the implementation of smart city solutions.
+Municipal businesses and energy providers were also brought on board, as they play an important role in the implementation of smart city solutions.

-The project includes four dialogue events (one in each country), dialogue documents, and the project website.
-During the dialogue events, the participants conceptualize climate-friendly smart solutions to improve the carbon footprint of cities through infrastructure alternatives.
-Municipalities are supported through the dialogue documents and website, which include specific guidelines for climate-friendly smart city development.
+The project included four dialogue events (one in each country), dialogue documents, and the project website.
+During the dialogue events, the participants conceptualized climate-friendly smart solutions to improve the carbon footprint of cities through infrastructure alternatives.
+Municipalities were supported through the dialogue documents and website, which include specific guidelines for climate-friendly smart city development.

-The project aims to contribute to the scientific and political discourse on smart cities, hoping to encourage cities to become more active in the field of climate mitigation through smart infrastructure.
+Thus, the project contributed to the scientific and political discourse on smart cities, hoping to encourage cities to become more active in the field of climate mitigation through smart infrastructure.